1. Introduction and Objectives

 -

-Responsibility: They must have a deep understanding of the architecture and make key decisions regarding the scalability, security, and modularity of the system.
+Responsibility: Have a deep understanding of the architecture and make key decisions on system scalability, security, and modularity.

 -